RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: Problem Formulation

 \section{Problem Formulation}

-Figure~\ref{fig:data_construction} shows the general pipeline of the agentic RAG system.
-Given a user query $q \in \mathcal{Q}$, the LLM first designs its question-answering plan $\pi_0$ = Plan$(q)$ about how to tackle the question.
+We formalize the general pipeline of an agentic RAG system and identify the intermediate tasks that capture its core model capabilities.
+Figure~\ref{fig:data_construction} illustrates this overall workflow.
+Given a user query $q \in \mathcal{Q}$, the LLM first designs its initial question-answering plan $\pi_0$ = Plan$(q)$ about how to tackle the question.
 In the planning task, LLMs are required to break down the question into sub-queries, extract the question's intents, or brainstorm ideas etc., depending on the nature of the query.
-With the initial plan, the LLM will start to solve the problem, which requires iterative live searching, reasoning and dynamic planning up to $T$ steps.
+With $\pi_0$, the LLM will start to solve the problem, which requires iterative live searching, reasoning, and dynamic planning up to $T$ steps.
 At each step $t$, the agent retrieves a set of top-K evidence $E_t = \{e_1, e_2, ..., e_k\}$ from the open web using a search engine.
-It then analyses the evidence set and identifies useful evidences $E'_t$ from the set.
-Based on the evidences, the LLM starts to reason and produces a reasoning chain $\mathcal{R}_t = \{r_1, r_2, ..., r_m\}$ where $m$ is the number of reasoning steps.
+It then analyses the evidence set and identifies useful evidence $E'_t$ from the set.
+Based on the evidence, the LLM starts to reason and produces a reasoning chain $\mathcal{R}_t = \{r_1, r_2, ..., r_m\}$ where $m$ is the number of reasoning steps.
 With current evidence and reasoning, the LLM will then refine its plan $\pi_{t+1}$ = Plan$(q | E'_{<t}, R_{<t})$, in which it determines whether current information is enough to answer the question and makes a strategic plan for the next step.
 If the agent thinks the current evidence and reasoning are enough, it will stop searching and proceed to generate the answer $\hat{y}$.
 Depending on the specific system design, some systems incrementally gather relevant evidence through iterative search and analysis, and then perform a final reasoning step over the aggregated evidence set (as indicated by the blue dotted box in Figure~\ref{fig:data_construction}) before generating the final answer $\hat{y}$.